venkatasai555/Personality-Prediction-System-via-CV-Analysis/README.md

 - Provides insights into how language and patterns correlate with personality traits.
 - Empowers recruiters and organizations to make more informed hiring choices.

+#Getting Started
+To get started with this project, you will need to have the following installed:

+Python 3
+The scikit-learn library
+The XGBoost library
+Once you have installed the necessary dependencies, you can clone the repository and start working on the code.

+#Usage
+To use the personality prediction system, you will need to provide a CV in the CSV format.
+The CV should contain the following columns:

+Name
+Email
+Education
+Work Experience
+Skills
+Interests
+Once you have provided a CV, you can run the predict_personality.py script to predict the personality type of the person who wrote the CV.
+The script will output the predicted personality type to the console.

+#Contributing
+If you would like to contribute to this project, please fork the repository and submit a pull request.

+#License
+This project is licensed under the MIT License.

+#Contact
+If you have any questions about this project, please contact me at saievenkata@gmail.com

+Thanks For Visiting..